You are here

 This page provides information for vendors with existing agreements with eHLbc and for vendors interested in working with the consortium in the future.

 eHLbc is a health library consortium serving 50 organizations in the BC post-secondary and health care sectors.
 We work with a range of vendors to offer products to participating organizations.
-Most notably, eHLbc licenses a core suite of nine EBSCO and Ovid resources and 15 resources on behalf of its member organizations.
+Most notably, eHLbc licenses a Core Suite of nine EBSCO and Ovid resources and 15 additional resources on behalf of its member organizations.
 These include index and abstract services, fulltext databases, ebooks, videos, and more.

 eHLbc Member Organizations

-eHLbc licenses health resources on behalf of 24 public post-secondary colleges, institutes, and universities, four private colleges, institutes, and universities, three government ministries, eight health authorities, two regulatory colleges, and eight health organizations.
+eHLbc licenses health resources on behalf of 25 public post-secondary colleges, institutes, and universities; three private colleges, institutes, and universities; two government ministries; eight health authorities; two regulatory colleges; and ten health organizations.
 These institutions are grouped into tiers according to type and size of organization.
-Visit Members for more information.
+Visit the Members page for more information.

 eHLbc Licensing Principles